Alpaca: Hygiene

 Alpacas use a communal dung pile, where they do not graze.
-This behaviour tends to limit the spread of internal parasites.
-Generally, males have much tidier, and fewer dung piles than females, which tend to stand in a line and all go at once.
+This behavior may limit the spread of internal parasites.
+Generally, males have much tidier and fewer dung piles than females, which tend to stand in a line and all go simultaneously.
 One female approaches the dung pile and begins to urinate and/or defecate, and the rest of the herd often follows.
-Alpaca waste is collected and used as garden fertilizer or even natural fertilizer.
+Alpaca waste is collected and can be used as soil fertilizer.

-Because of their preference for using a dung pile for excreting bodily waste, some alpacas have been successfully house-trained.
+Because they prefer using a dung pile for excreting bodily waste, some alpacas have been successfully house-trained.

-Alpacas develop dental hygiene problems which affect their eating and behavior.
-Warning signs include protracted chewing while eating, or food spilling out of their mouths.
-Poor body condition and sunken cheeks are also telltales of dental problems.
+Alpacas develop dental hygiene problems that affect their eating and behavior.
+Warning signs include protracted chewing while eating or food spilling out of their mouths.
+Poor body condition and sunken cheeks are also telltale signs of dental problems.

 Sounds

 Alpacas make a variety of sounds: